ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

   <div class="col-md-6 col-6 tightSpacing buttonWrapper"><button class="btn btn-primary btn-lg" onclick="location.href='/files/temperedSheets.pdf'" type="button">Character Sheets</button></div>
 </div>

 Tempered Legacy is a [rogue-like](https://en.wikipedia.org/wiki/Roguelike) OSR framework where you are a weapon wielded by many.
-Old-school adventure games are fun, exciting, and usually lethal.
+Old-school adventure games are fun, exciting, and often lethal.
 With this framework players maintain a sense of progression through multiple adventures, campaigns, and even character deaths.
 It's also an easy way to connect adventures that might otherwise be in different worlds/realities.

 My wife Lauren and I designed it using [Knave](https://www.drivethrurpg.com/product/250888/Knave) by Ben Milton.
 Knave is awesome because it's streamlined, simple, and compatible with a bunch of old-school RPG adventures.
 You should definitely go buy a copy of Knave; however you could make "Tempered Legacy" work with any RPG system.

-## Table of Contents
-{:.no_toc}
-* this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Tempered Weapons

 A meteor crashed near the wagon of a clever trader.
 She awoke from her sleep and carefully went out to investigate.
 When she saw the small crater made by a chunk of glowing metal she was overjoyed.
 Everyone knew the legends of sky-steel, and she could expect to earn its weight in gold twice over!

-After the metal cooled she bent down to pick it up and upon touching the still-warm surface she was overwhelmed with visions and memories from another world.
+She bent down to pick up the metorite and upon touching the still-warm surface she was overwhelmed with visions and memories from another world.
 Shocked she dropped the metal and pondered it for a long time.
-She retrieved a large knife and cut the metal into 100 tiny pieces.
-Each piece was so small that she could carry them without being overwhelmed.
+She retrieved a large knife and cut the soft metal into 100 tiny pieces.
+Each piece was small enough that she could carry it without being overwhelmed.

-The trader sold the small chunks for a tidy profit, distributing them across the land.
-Smiths forged these chunks of sky-steel into great weapons of legend, never truly understanding the potential that lay deep inside each one.
+The trader sold the small chunks for a tidy profit along her trade route, distributing them across the land.
+Blacksmiths and forged turned these chunks of meteorite into great weapons of legend, never truly understanding the potential that lay deep inside each one.

 You are one of those weapons, but your legend has yet to be forged.

-You contain echoes of previous adventures.
-You live only while someone wields you, and may grant your Wielder access to the stored spells, temperaments, and histories of past owners.

 ![smithsforge.jpg]({{site.url}}/images/posts/smithsforge.jpg)

 ## The Framework

-Each player randomly generates a Tempered Weapon lying on the ground in some forgotten area.
-The GM then describes a group of randomly generated Wielders coming along and picking up the weapons.
+Each player generates a Tempered Weapon, laying on the ground of a dusty tomb, stored in an ancient vault, or forgotten in a castle's armory.
+The GM then describes a group of Wielders coming along and picking up the weapons.

 Wielders can be heroes, thieves, lost villagers, or even a lowly goblin.
 Once they pick up a Tempered Weapon they gain access to all the histories, temperaments, and spells stored within.

-When a Wielder dies they drop their Weapon on the ground.
-The player decides what to store in the Weapon for the next Wielder.
-As Wielders fight and die the Weapon grows stronger, shaped by the player and what they choose to store from past Wielders.
+When a Wielder dies the player decides what to store in the Weapon.
+As Wielders fight and die the Weapon grows stronger, shaped by the player and what they store in the Weapon.

 ## How to Play